lpcprog#

 - read_crc_checksum(address, length)#

-This command is used to read the CRC checksum of a block of RAM or flash memory.
+Read CRC checksum of a block of RAM or flash memory.

 - Parameters: